Tomorrow X Together: 2019: Debut and The Dream Chapter: Magic

-2020: Japanese debut, The Dream Chapter: Eternity, and Minisode1: Blue Hour
+2020: Japanese debut, The Dream Chapter: Eternity, and Minisode 1: Blue Hour

-On January 15, 2020, TXT made their Japanese debut with the single "Magic Hour", which includes the Japanese versions of their songs "Run Away", "Crown", and "Angel or Devil".
+On January 15, 2020, Tomorrow X Together made their Japanese debut with the single "Magic Hour", which included the Japanese versions of their songs "Run Away", "Crown", and "Angel or Devil".
 The single album debuted at number one on the Oricon Daily Chart and at number two on the Oricon Weekly Singles Chart.
-On January 19, the group's Japanese television debut was announced with their first appearance on TV Asahi's Music Station.
+On January 19, the band's Japanese television debut was announced with their first appearance on TV Asahi's Music Station.
 They performed the Japanese version of "Run Away" on January 24, the first Korean artist to perform on the show in 2020.
 "Magic Hour" was certified gold by the Recording Industry Association of Japan (RIAJ) for selling 100,000 units.

-On April 28, Big Hit Entertainment set the release date of TXT's second EP, The Dream Chapter: Eternity, for May 18, to be led by the single "Can't You See Me?".
-The album sold over 181,000 units in its first week and entered the Gaon Album Chart at number two.
+On April 28, Big Hit Entertainment set the release date of the band's second EP, The Dream Chapter: Eternity, for May 18, to be led by the single "Can't You See Me?".
+The EP sold over 181,000 units in its first week and entered the Gaon Album Chart at number two.
 It debuted at number one on the Oricon Albums Chart, becoming the band's first chart-topper in Japan.
-In July 2020, the album received a platinum certification from the Korea Music Content Association (KMCA) for 250,000 album shipments, giving TXT their first certification in the country since their debut.
+In July 2020, the EP received a platinum certification from the Korea Music Content Association (KMCA) for 250,000 album shipments, giving the Tomorrow X Together their first certification in the country since their debut.
 Two months later, The Dream Chapter: Star and The Dream Chapter: Magic were also certified platinum by the KMCA.